 Similarly to a will, a testamentary trust does not come into effect until after your death.
 While it is possible to set up a testamentary trust after you die, your beneficiaries must do so within three years of your death.
 The beneficiaries of a post-death testamentary trust will be limited to your spouse and children.
 You can only fund the trust with your assets, as well as payments made in consequence of your death (including superannuation and insurance proceeds).

 It is important to note that you must draft testamentary trusts with the will maker’s personal circumstances in mind.
 Moreover, there are ongoing costs involved in maintaining a testamentary trust such as tax returns for the trust.
-If you wish to include a testamentary trust in your will, get in touch with our family lawyers or estate planning lawyers.
+If you wish to include a testamentary trust in your will, get in touch with one of LegalVision’s lawyers.
 Call us on 1300 544 755 or fill out the form on this page.

 Was this article helpful?